 Equipment for Penetration test

-A penetrometer consisting of a needle assembly with a total weight of 100 gram and device for releasing and locking needle in any position.
+A penetrometer consisting of a needle assembly with a total weight of 100 grams and a device for releasing and locking needle in any position.

 To read the penetration value, a graduated dial is attached as shown in fig.1.
 Penetration value can be read with this dial up to 0.1 mm.